secondRZ/swe-interview/topics/web-development.md

 ## Redux

+* Add redux and react-redux to your apps and package.json.
 * First questions when implementing redux: What state should be placed at the application level, vs the component level.
 Look at any components that manage or manipulate state, and ask these questions to get the answer:
   * Application State:
     * Is the data already very high up in the component tree?